jamiemacdonald04/Kubectl-in-Kubernetes-Complete-Guide/Describe/kubectl-describe.md

 # kubectl describe

-Kubectl is used to describe the definition of kubernetes resources
+The `kubectl describe` command is used to show details about a resource in the cluster in a more readable format.

 ## Command